froxlor/Documentation/index.md

 # Overview
+### Thank you for considering Froxlor.

 Froxlor is the lightweight server management software for your needs.

-Developed by experienced server administrators, this open source (GPL) panel simplifies the effort of managing your hosting platform.
+Actively developed and maintained by experienced server administrators, this open source (GPL) panel simplifies the effort of managing your web hosting platform.

 ::: tip
 Please use the menu on the left to navigate through the documentation.